 Germany is a member of the European Union (EU) and generally follows EU directives and regulations, including those relating to the importation of food products.
 This report provides an overview of food laws in force in Germany that cover areas which are not yet harmonized.
-This report also provides contact information and technical reference materials for exporters of U.S. foods to Germany.
+Food laws currently in force in the EU-27 are summarized in the EU-27 FAIRS report.
 Disclaimer This report was prepared by the USDA/Foreign Agricultural Service in Berlin, Germany, for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
-Germany, as a member of the European Union (EU), generally follows EU directives, regulations, and obligations.
+Germany as a member of the European Union (EU) follows all EU directives, regulations, and obligations.
 This report focuses on food laws in force in Germany that cover areas which are not yet EU-harmonized.
-EU regulations are explained in the Food and Agricultural Import Regulations and Standards (FAIRS) report E70048 produced by the U.S. Mission to the EU in Brussels, Belgium, available at http://gain.fas.usda.gov/Pages/Default.aspx.
+EU regulation are explained in the Food and Agricultural Import Regulations and Standards (FAIRS) report E80065 produced by the U.S. Mission to the EU in Brussels, Belgium, available at EU-27 FAIRS report.
 Table of contents: